Mupu/jai_odbc/README.md

 <!-- https://github.com/fefong/markdown_readme/blob/master/README.md#Markdown-Editor -->
 # What is jai_odbc?
 Jai ODBC is a simple wrapper for ODBC, which exposes a simple API to make SQL requests and parse it's data into structs.
-Currently it has only been used and tested on Windows with MSSQL and the `SQL Server Native Client 11.0 Driver`.
+Currently it has only been used and tested on Windows with MSSQL 2022 with the `SQL Server Native Client 11.0` and `ODBC Driver 18 for SQL Server` drivers.
 If you have any feedback, or improvements feel free to ping me on the Discord.
 If you wanna contribute take a look in the [Contribution](#contribution) section.

 # Installation
 You need at least Jai `version beta 0.1.049` or higher.
 Download the repository and import it with `#import "jai_odbc";`.